PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: RELATED WORK

-For dealing with the drawbacks of map registration methods, recent works propose learning-based approaches to estimate the global pose directly \cite{Brahmbhatt2018,Kendall2015,Kendall2017,Valada2018DeepOdometry,Naseer2017DeepEnvironments,Radwan2018VLocNet++:Odometry,Melekhov2017Image-BasedNetworks,Clark2017a,Walch2017,Feng2019Spatio-temporalLSTM,Huang2019PriorEnvironments,Xue2019LocalEnhancement}.
+For dealing with the drawbacks of map registration methods, recent works propose learning-based approaches to estimate the global pose directly \cite{Brahmbhatt2018,Kendall2015,Kendall2017,Melekhov2017Image-BasedNetworks,Clark2017a,Walch2017,Huang2019PriorEnvironments}.
 They take images, either single or sequential, as inputs to train a neural network model for predicting absolute poses.
 The key to these methods is to learn a deep pose regressor, which usually comprises a feature extractor and a regressor \cite{Kendall2015,Huang2019PriorEnvironments,Wang2020AtLoc:Localization}.
 For example, PoseNet related works \cite{Kendall2015,Kendall2016Modellingrelocalization,Kendall2017} proved the feasibility of predicting the global pose using a single RGB image by regressing the pose directly.
 Brahmbhatt \textit{et al.} \cite{Brahmbhatt2018} utilized the relative pose between two images as a geometric constraint to estimate the pose.
-Huang \textit{et al.} \cite{Huang2019PriorEnvironments} and Wang \textit{et al.} \cite{Wang2020AtLoc:Localization} have demonstrated that self-attention modules can significantly improve the accuracy of relocalization and guide the network to ignore distracting information from foreground objects in a dynamic environment.
-Although DNN-based relocalization methods can solve the downsides of retrieval-based approaches, the performance of translation and rotation estimation is still not satisfactory enough to be applied to real-world scenarios \cite{Sattler2019UnderstandingTechnology}, which calls for further work on learning algorithms.
-Our work follows this line of study, aiming to improve the accuracy of deep global pose regression.
+Although DNN-based relocalization methods can solve the downsides of retrieval-based approaches, the performance of translation and rotation estimation is still not satisfactory enough to be applied to real-world scenarios \cite{Sattler2019UnderstandingRegression}, which calls for further work on learning algorithms.
+Our work follows this line of study, aiming to improve the accuracy of deep global pose regression with LiDAR sensors.